Andersonn1/ticketing_system/README.md

 `data/MOCK_DATA.json` is reproducible.
 The repo keeps the original hand-authored demo tickets and appends deterministic IT-helpdesk tickets generated from the Kaggle CSV seed files in `data/archive/`.

-The seed source for those CSV files is the Kaggle dataset `University Helpdesk Text Classification Dataset`:
+Seed data used for development and testing was derived from `University Helpdesk Text Classification Dataset`, accessed on 3/9/2026, and adapted for non-production use.

 - [University Helpdesk Text Classification Dataset](https://www.kaggle.com/datasets/ramanduggal/university-helpdesk-text-classification-dataset)